bloominstituteoftechnology/pair-programming-checklist/README.md

 # Afternoon Pair Programming Project Time Checklist

-Performed by Lead or designated TA in each section each afternoon:
+Performed by Section Lead or designated PM in each section each afternoon:

 - [ ] Drop link to Zoom created with section Zoom account.
-- [ ] Add other section TAs as co-hosts.
+- [ ] Add other section PMs as co-hosts.
 - [ ] Announce the project and review the README with the class.
 - [ ] Review how to fork and add a collaborator to the forked repository.
 	- [ ] Person A forks the Lambda School repository.